 Pitch Setting – the propeller blade setting as determined by the blade angle measured in a manner, and at a radius, specified by the instruction manual for the propeller.

-Reference Landing Speed – the speed of the airplane at the point where it descends through the 50-foot height in the determination of the landing distance.
+Reference Landing Speed – the term for the speed of the airplane at the point where it descends through the 50-foot height in the determination of the landing distance.

 Reporting Point – a geographical location in relation to the position of the aircraft reporting.